 Get to Know Ybor City’s Baseball Legends at Tampa Baseball Museum

-It is said that it is in the four corners of this house where he started to dream of playing the game that he loved.
+Al Lopez is Tampa's first Major League baseball player, and it is said that it is in the four corners of this house where he started to dream of playing the game that he loved.

 Today, the casita not only showcases Al Lopez's journey to becoming a Hall of Fame inductee, but it also features 130 years of local baseball heritage.

-Just make sure to check their website to buy timed-entry tickets in advance for a hassle-free visit.
+I decided to explore more about baseball history in Tampa and dropped by the Tampa Baseball Museum with my friends.
+We made sure to check their website to buy timed-entry tickets in advance for a hassle-free visit.

 Be Transported to Spain in Columbia Restaurant

 Columbia Restaurant, the oldest eatery in Florida, which has been operating for over 115 years now.
 As a foodie, I couldn't miss the opportunity to try their famous Cuban coffee and authentic Cuban sandwiches, which gained popularity among cigar workers in its early years.